The Language of Conservation (Poetry in the Zoos)

 Language of Conservation Poets-in-Residence

-Curators of the poetry installations, the Poets-in-Residence were Mark Doty in New Orleans, LA Joseph Bruchac in Little Rock, AR, Alison Hawthorne Deming in Jacksonville, FL, Pattiann Rogers in Milwaukee, WI, and Project Leader Sandra Alcosser in Brookfield, IL (just outside of Chicago).
-The Chicago-based American Library Association collaborated with Poets House to share the outcomes of the projectwhich is designed to be replicatedwith libraries throughout the United States and beyond.
 The Language of Conservation was made possible with funding from the Institute for Museum and Library Services.
-This partnership between poetry and science began as a successful program developed by Poets House and the Wildlife Conservation Society that incorporated poetry into wildlife exhibits at the Central Park Zoo in New York City.
+This partnership between poetry and science began as a successful pilot developed by Poets House and the Wildlife Conservation Society that incorporated poetry into wildlife exhibits at the Central Park Zoo in New York City.
 Through the Central Park Zoo project, Wildlife Conservation Society researchers discovered that the use of poetry installations made zoo visitors dramatically more aware of the impact humans have on ecosystems.

-Read The Language of Collaboration: Connecting Zoos, Libraries, and Poetry for Environmental Awareness at the Programming Librarian website
+Read an article about the program, The Language of Collaboration: Connecting Zoos, Libraries, and Poetry for Environmental Awareness, at ALA’s Programming Librarian website.

 The book The Language of Conservation: Poetry in Library and Zoo Collaborations, edited by Jane Preston, is available for purchase for $35.